 Stock status.
 There remains considerable uncertainty about the relationship between abundance and the nominal CPUE series from the main longline fleets, and about the total catches over the past decade (Table 1).
-The ecological risk assessment (ERA) conducted for the Indian Ocean by the WPEB and SC in 20181 consisted of a semi-quantitative risk assessment analysis to evaluate the resilience of shark species to the impact of a given fishery, by combining the biological productivity of the species and its susceptibility to each fishing gear type.
+The ecological risk assessment (ERA) conducted for the Indian Ocean by the WPEB and SC in 2018 consisted of a semi-quantitative risk assessment analysis to evaluate the resilience of shark species to the impact of a given fishery, by combining the biological productivity of the species and its susceptibility to each fishing gear type.
 Silky shark received a high vulnerability ranking (No. 2) in the ERA rank for longline gear because it was estimated to be one of the least productive shark species, and with a high susceptibility to longline gear.
 Silky shark was estimated to be the fifth most vulnerable shark species in the ERA ranking for purse seine gear, due to its low productivity and high susceptibility to purse seine gear.
-The current IUCN threat status of 'Near Threatened' applies to silky shark in the western and eastern Indian Ocean and globally (Table 2).
+The current IUCN threat status of 'Near Threatened' applies to silky shark in the western and eastern Indian Ocean but globally the status is 'Vulnerable' (Table 2).
 There is a paucity of information available on this species but several studies have been carried out for this species in the recent years.
+CPUE derived from longline fishery observations indicated a decrease from 2009 to 2011 with a stable pattern onward.
+A preliminary stock assessment was run in 2018 but could not be updated in 2019.
+This assessment is extremely uncertain, however, and so the population status of silky sharks in the Indian Ocean is considered uncertain.
 Silky sharks are commonly taken by a range of fisheries in the Indian Ocean.
 Because of their life history characteristics - they are relatively long lived (over 20 years), mature relatively late (at 6-12 years), and have relativity few offspring (<20 pups every two years), the silky shark can be vulnerable to overfishing.
-Despite the lack of data, there is some anecdotal information suggesting that silky shark abundance has declined over recent decades, including from Indian longline research surveys, which are described in the IOTC Supporting Information for silky sharks.
+Despite the lack of data, there is some anecdotal information suggesting that silky shark abundance has declined over recent decades, including from Indian longline research surveys, which are described in the IOTC Supporting Information for silky shark sharks.
 There is no quantitative stock assessment or basic fishery indicators currently available for silky shark in the Indian Ocean therefore the stock status is unknown.